What do you like most about what you do?

 Based on your experience, what can you recommend to new couples/Future patients?

-Don’t postpone visit to a reproductologist.
-Timely appeal will significantly shorten your path to the desired result.
+Don’t postpone the visit to a reproductologist.
+The timely appeal will significantly shorten your path to the desired result.